yuzutao1990/yucleiclab.github.io/index.md

 {% capture text %}

 We are always looking for motivated researchers to join our team and drive RNA- and DNA-targeted therapeutic discovery.
-Currently, we have two open positions: Scientist (Postdoctoral Fellow) and Research Officer—both available immediately.
+Currently, we have two fully funded, open positions: Scientist (Postdoctoral Fellow) and Research Officer, both available immediately.

 {%
   include button.html